Fifteen15Studios/NumismatistHelper/README.md

 ## Linux

 There is a folder called "linux" with files necessary to create the necessary database and run the program.
-Run the "CreateDatabase.sh" file and it should install all necessary packages (mariadb-client and mariadb-server), create the database, and create a user for the database.
+Run the "CreateDatabase.sh" file and it should install all necessary packages (mariadb-client and mariadb-server), create the database, and create a user for the database, and install the nexessary JDK-15 to run the program.

 Once the database is created, simply run "run_linux.sh" and you should be able to start documenting your collection.

 ## Windows

 At this point this has not been tested on Windows.
-However, if you know how to create a MySQL Server and install a MySQL Client on your PC, you should be able to run the program.
+However, if you know how to create a MySQL Server, install a MySQL Client on your PC, and install JDK 15 on your PC, you should be able to run the program.

 The sql file to create the database is included in a folder called "Windows".
 (It's the same as the file in the "linux" directory.)
 This file should be all you need to create the database.
-Once the database is created, you should be able to use the following command to run the program: `".\openjdk-15\bin\java" -cp ".\out\production\Coin Program\" Main` assuming that this command is being run from the base directory of the project.
+Once the database is created, you should be able to use the following command to run the program: `java -cp ".\out\production\Coin Program\" Main` assuming that this command is being run from the base directory of the project.